thelfer/MFrontGenericInterfaceSupport/INSTALL-cmake.md

   this behaviour.
 - `enable-mgis-function`: enable or disable compilation of the `MGIS/Function` library.
   By default, compilation of `MGIS/Function` is enabled.
+- `enable-mgis-function-precompiled-operations`: enable or disable compilation of some operations on basic functions.
+This options is only meaningful if `MGIS/Function` is enabled and if `TFEL` libraries are available.
 - `enable-exceptions`: use exceptions to report contract violation and error reporting.
    By default, contract violation leads to abort the program.
 - `enable-parallel-stl-algorithms`: by default, STL algorithms are used if available